barryhughes1/lightning-checkbox-group/README.md

     and SAVE!

-10. Open the 'Helper' in the  'CheckboxGroup' lightning component and add the following helper function
+STEP 10.
+Open the 'Helper' in the  'CheckboxGroup' lightning component and add the following helper function

 ```